websanco/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/configuring-cross-region-disaster-recovery.md

 ![Figure 5: Deploy the backup to the Production environment.](./configuring-cross-region-disaster-recovery/images/06.png)

+### Verify VPN Status and Reindex

+Next, follow these steps to ensure your production environment is ready for incoming traffic:

+1. Verify that your VPN is connected to the production environment by navigating to the _Settings_ &rarr; _VPN_ page for your production environment.

+    If the appropriate VPN is not connected, then set up the connection.
+See [Connecting a VPN Server to DXP Cloud](../infrastructure-and-operations/networking/connecting-a-vpn-server-to-dxp-cloud.md) for more information.

+1. Log onto your DXP instance (directly using the IP address, since the custom domain still points to the DR environment).

+1. Navigate to the *Global Menu* &rarr; *Control Panel* &rarr; *Search*.

+1. Click *Reindex all search indexes*.

+Allow some time for the reindex to complete.

 ### Restore Server Custom Traffic to Production

 Because the webserver service redirected all traffic to the DR environment during the incident, these settings must be updated again so that all traffic is redirected back to the original Production environment.